denten-books/plain-text/5-chapter.md

 [@garfinkel_studies_1967, 5].
 Self referential indexical expressions, pose one further complication.
 They are not only indexical, they are self-indexical.

-Furthermore, we may note that the technology of Krapp's archive--reels and recorders--is aimed at externalized images of the self.
-The encounter between self and self, happens not in the mind alone.
+Media being denotes a state of externalized self permanence.
+The encounter between self and self does not happen in the mind alone.
 This knowledge of self is more than remembrance, as Russel would have it, but a record, more complete and more permanent than a memory.
 Krapp struggles to remember the particulars of his recordings throughout.
 The recordings are *more than himself at a time*.
 Occasionally, he cannot even read his own handwriting.
 Beckett's play identifies a common cultural practice: recursive self-preservation and self remembrance.
 Just as storage media creates Krapp, Beckett shows Krapp in the